 Tracking Prostate Cancer in High Definition with PSMA Imaging

-Wellstar patients will be among the first in Georgia to benefit from a new, FDA-approved imaging technology that detects the extent of prostate cancer earlier and with greater accuracy than current imaging methods.
+Wellstar patients are among the first in Georgia to benefit from a new, FDA-approved imaging technology that detects the extent of prostate cancer earlier and with greater accuracy than current imaging methods.

-This diagnostic agent called PYLARIFY (piflufolastat F 18) is given to patients as an injection.
+A diagnostic agent is given to patients as an injection.
 Once it is in the body, it binds to PSMA, or Prostate Specific Membrane Antigens.
 Prostate cancer cells usually have a higher level of PSMA.

-Wellstar is among the first in Georgia to routinely offer PSMA PET scans with PYLARIFY.
+Wellstar is among the first in Georgia to routinely offer PSMA PET scans.

 While standard scans have limited sensitivity for prostate cancer, this advanced imaging is much more capable of identifying prostate cancer, which allows Wellstar doctors to determine if the cancer is limited to the prostate or if it has spread to other parts of the body.

-“It allows us to make sure we’re not missing any sites of cancer that aren’t picked up with old-school imaging,” said Wellstar Urologist Dr. Justin Watson.
-“If there is an area of cancer outside what we’d typically treat and we pick it up with this imaging, we can make sure we address that area, too.”
+“It allows us to make sure we’re not missing any sites of cancer that aren’t picked up with old-school imaging,” Wellstar Urologist Dr. Justin Watson said.
+“If there is an area of cancer outside what we’d typically treat, and we pick it up with this imaging, we can make sure we address that area, too.”